pranall/NLP-Portfolio-Projects/Basic NLP Project/Introduction to NLP README.md

 ## 5. Custom Tokenizer

 The default spaCy tokenizer did not split dates formatted as `month/day/year`.
 The `customize_tokenizer` function updated the pipeline by extending the tokenizer’s **infix rules** to include a pattern for the slash (`/`).
-All other tokenizer components—vocabulary, prefixes, infixes, suffixes, and matching rules—were preserved.
+All other tokenizer components vocabulary, prefixes, infixes, suffixes, and matching rules were preserved.
 With the updated infix pattern, dates such as `06/01/2023` were correctly segmented into the components `06`, `/`, `01`, `/`, `2023`.

 ---